Boyquotes/cloud-keeper/README.md

-# Godot Wild Jam 58
+# Cloud Keeper - Godot Wild Jam 58 Submission

-A submission for the Godot Wild Jam 58 - Rain or Shine
+A submission for the Godot Wild Jam 58 with the theme "Rain or Shrine".

+Wildcards are as follows:

+- Textless - Don't use any text anywhere in your game
+- Windy - Wind is a part of gameplay
+- Mythical mashup - Combine different mythologies or folklore

 ## Brainstorm